 Not sure where to start?
 We’re here to help.
 While cleaning a washing machine may sound like a daunting task, it’s actually very straightforward and all it requires is a few household products and some elbow grease.
 Here, we will take you through everything you need to do step-by-step, whether you’re cleaning a front load or a top load washer, so you can get your machine running like new.
 Here’s how to clean a washing machine.

 If you're in the market for a new washer, be sure to check out 11 things to look for when buying a washing machine.
-Plus, here are 10 things you never knew you could wash in a washing machine.
+Failing to clean this appliance is also one of the 7 reasons your clothes come out smelly from the washing machine.

 How often should you clean your washing machine?